 - Will you work with an architect or contractor of my choosing?

 - Why don’t you list prices on your website?

 - Can the Vermont Timber Works crew erect my frame or do I need to hire a contractor?

 - Do you sell barn kits?

-- How much would a set of drawings cost?
+- Do you sell plans of past projects?
+How much would a set of drawings cost?

 - How long does it take to get a timber frame?

 - Do I need drawings or plans before I contact you for a quote?

 - Does Vermont Timber Works use Reclaimed Wood?